xitop/edzed/docs/blocks.rst

     .. note::

       block-to-block events are one-way communication.
-The return value from the :meth:`edzed.SBlock.event` is disregarded.
+The return value from the :meth:`SBlock.event` is disregarded.

     .. note::